mallamsiddiq/sloovi-crud/README.md

 		python manage.py migrate

-		python manage.py runserver 0.0.0.0:8000
+		python manage.py runserver 0.0.0.0:5000

 or at once run:

-		pip install -r requirements.txt && python manage.py migrate && python manage.py runserver 0.0.0.0:8000
+		pip install -r requirements.txt && python manage.py migrate && python manage.py runserver 0.0.0.0:5000

 and boom!! again you have your app on port :5000. all navigation is as described in the navigation headline, just replace https://sloovi-sodiq.herokuapp.com http://localhost/5000 and you’re good to go.

 # Note:

-For the sake of this assessment and third party testing, I have created a test user and database called sloovi and sloovi-test-db respectively and exposed environment variables. freely playing around with api
+For the sake of this assessment and third party testing, I have created a test user and database called sloovi and sloovi-test-db respectively and exposed environment variables. freely play around with this api

 For further enquiry : i am available @mallamsiddiq@gmail.com or https://www.linkedin.com/in/nutfa/